-Erroneous execution: The unpredictable result arising from an error that is not bounded by the language, but that, like a bounded error, need not be detected by the implementation either prior to or during run time.

-Exception: Represents a kind of exceptional situation.
-There is a set of predefined exceptions in Ada in package Standard: Constraint_Error, Program_Error, Storage_Error, and Tasking_Error; one of them is raised when a language-defined check fails.
+Exception: There is a set of predefined exceptions in Ada in package Standard: Constraint_Error, Program_Error, Storage_Error, and Tasking_Error; one of them is raised when a language-defined check fails.

-Expanded name: A variable V inside subprogram S in package P can be named V, or P.S.V.
-The name V is called the direct name while the name P.S.V is called the expanded name.

-Explicit Conversion: The Ada term explicit conversion is equivalent to the term cast in Section 6.3.3.

-Fixed-point types: Real-valued types with a specified error bound (called the 'delta' of the type) that provide arithmetic operations carried out with fixed precision (rather than the relative precision of floating-point types).

-Generic formal subprogram: A parameter to a generic package used to specify a subprogram or operator.

-Hiding: A declaration can be hidden, either from direct visibility, or from all visibility, within certain parts of its scope.
-Where hidden from all visibility, it is not visible at all (neither using a direct_name nor a selector_name).
+Hiding: Where hidden from all visibility, it is not visible at all (neither using a direct_name nor a selector_name).
 Where hidden from direct visibility, only direct visibility is lost; visibility using a selector_name is still possible.

-Homograph: Two declarations are homographs if they have the same name, and do not overload each other according to the rules of the language.

-Identifier: Identifier is the Ada term that corresponds to the term name.

-Idempotent behaviour: The property of an operation that has the same effect whether applied just once or multiple times.
-An example would be an operation that rounded a number up to the nearest even integer greater than or equal to its starting value.

-Implementation defined: Aspects of semantics of the language specify a set of possible effects; the implementation may choose to implement any effect in the set.
-Implementations are required to document their behaviour in implementation-defined situations.
+Implementation define: Implementations are required to document their behaviour in implementation-defined situations.

-Implicit Conversion: The Ada term implicit conversion is equivalent to the term coercion.
+Type Conversions:

 Ada uses a strong type system based on name equivalence rules.
 It distinguishes types, which embody statically checkable equivalence rules, and subtypes, which associate dynamic properties with types, for example, index ranges for array subtypes or value ranges for numeric subtypes.
 Subtypes are not types and their values are implicitly convertible to all other subtypes of the same type.
 All subtype and type-conversions ensure by static or dynamic checks that the converted value is within the value range of the target type or subtype.
 If a static check fails, then the program is rejected by the compiler.
 If a dynamic check fails, then an exception Constraint_Error is raised.